OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |---|---|---|---|-----|
 | StartTime | 64 bit integer | *SESSION_NAME* | yes | Start time in miliseconds, for example: `1553237099000000000` |

+**Name**
-**Name:** The name of the attribute
+The name of the attribute.

+**Data type**
-**Data type:** Primitive data type of the attribute, this describes the type of the content in the attribute itself.
+Primitive data type of the attribute, this describes the type of the content in the attribute itself.

+**Parent object**
-**Parent object:** An attribute is always assigned to a group or a dataset, here the name of this group or dataset is mentioned.
+An attribute is always assigned to a group or a dataset, here the name of this group or dataset is mentioned.

+**Mandatory**
-**Mandatory:** If the attribute is absolutely necessary and must exist as well as contain a value, `yes` is written here, otherwise `no`.
+If the attribute is absolutely necessary and must exist as well as contain a value, `yes` is written here, otherwise `no`.

+**Description**
-**Description:** Description and or examples of the attribute
+Description and or examples of the attribute.

 ^1^Upper-Camel-Case-Notation: The Upper Camel Case Notation defines the way a composite name is written.
 Further information can be found at the following link: [Upper Camel Case](https://en.wikipedia.org/wiki/Camel_case)